 Let me show you how to make it.
 Click here to watch the recipe video.

-- Cut the sweet potato into thin slices.
+- Cut the sweet potato into thin slices or thick rounds.

 - Make a batter to mix water, flour, and baking powder in a bowl.